Skip to content

 Introduction

-By supporting collections projects, we hope to support endeavors that will exert a long-term impact on institutional practices, such as:
+By supporting collections projects, we hope to have a long-term impact on histories of American art and institutional practices.
+We encourage practices that:

-• engagement with local communities in collaborative program and content creation
+• engage local communities in collaborative program and content creation

 If you are seeking support for research and planning and/or installation of temporary exhibitions consisting primarily of loans, please see our Exhibition grant program.